open/close all folders

 - Another episode involves Garibaldi getting into a conflict with a post office clerk who is holding a package sent from Earth because Garibaldi needs to pay a huge fee (something that he never had to pay before).
 It turns out that the package contains ingredients for a birthday meal he makes for himself in honor of his late father every year.
 He manages to use bureaucracy against the clerk to get him to release the package.

 - Dean from Supernatural is revealed to be a good cook.
 When he finally gets access to his own kitchen, he seems to take up cooking for everyone.
 This is more of Fridge Brilliance as cooking is a natural extension of his nurturing personality and his role as caretaker for his younger brother.
+It also fits with him being a Big Eater,

 - Captain Sisko from Star Trek: Deep Space Nine, a skill he inherited from his father and passed on to his son.